groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.3-release-notes.md

 There are 9 features, improvements, and bug-fixes in this release, most notable are:

 *   Added support of Microsoft Excel 97-2003 Template (.xlt) file format
-*   Added new option that enables users to set filename when viewing archive files
+*   Added new option that enables users to set filename when rendering archive files

 ## Full List of Issues Covering all Changes in this Release